dimalypai/mil-masters-thesis-chalmers/docs/report/03_RelatedWork.md

 instead of one.
 Similar to monads, polymonads must satisfy a number of laws.
 Polymonads allow to express different type and effects systems and information flow tracking, as an example.

+An interesting example of what polymonads can model is *contextual effects*.
+Hicks et al. describe them as effects "which augment traditional effects with the notion of *prior* and *future* effects of an expression within a broader context".
+An example they give is a system where memory is partitioned into regions and read and write operations have a region as part of their effect.
+Then a sequence of read operations, for example, can capture which regions were read before and after every operation.

+Another powerful application of polymonads is encoding of *session types*.
+Session types allow to express a very important nowadays notion of communication between different parties by capturing a communication protocol in types \cite{SessionTypes}.

+### Eff programming language

+The next example of programming with effects is another programming language, called Eff \cite{Eff}.
+In Eff effects are viewed as algebraic operations and they together with their handlers have first-class support.
+This is an approach known as *algebraic effect handlers* introduced by Plotkin and Power
+\cite{Plotkin}.
+The language is statically typed and supports parametric polymorphism and type inference.
+In addition to the usual types, Eff also has effect types and handler types.
+An effect type denotes a collection of related operations, a handler type describes that handlers work on computations of one type and produce computations of some other type.
+There are several specific language constructs in Eff, namely *instantiation* of an effect instance ($new\
+ref$ or $new\ channel$, for example), *operation*, which can be applied when bundled with an effect instance, and *handler*, which is somewhat reminiscent to the pattern matching constructs found in functional languages.
+It defines which computation to perform depending on the evaluation of another computation, which can result in a value or an effect operation.
+This is the place where the semantics of different effects is defined.
+A handler can be applied to a computation using the $with-handle$ construct, which reminds the
+$try-catch$ construct in many languages.
+The last of these specific constructs is a *resource*, which allows to create an effect instance that is associated with the resource.
+In this case resource describes how to handle different operations for this effect instance by default as well as defining an initial state.
+The language constructs, its type system and denotation semantics is layed out in the paper.
+The authors also provide many interesting examples, ranging from stateful computations to transactions, backtracking and cooperative multithreading.
+Unfortunately, the Eff's type system does not capture effects in the types and it is highlighted in the paper that the language would benefit from a system that provides a static analysis of effects.

+### Algebraic effects and dependent types

+Another example of programming with effects based on algebraic effects and inspired by the Eff programming language is described in \cite{Brady}, which introduces $Effects$ -- a domain-specific language (DSL) for Idris programming language \cite{Idris}.
+In the general case, there is a type $EffM$ that describes a program using some *computation context* (which can be a monad, for example, but it does not have to be), lists of input and output effects as well as the program's return type.
+Programming using $Effects$ from a user point of view is quite alike monadic programming in Haskell, since, for example, monadic do-notation is used.
+Each effect is associated with a *resource*, which can denote storage for stateful computations, for example.
+To run an effectful computation one must specify an initial value of the resource.
+To solve the problem similar to the one solved by lifting in monad transformers, $Effects$ uses *labelled* effects to resolve the ambiguity.
+An effect is usually implemented as an algebraic data type (ADT) as well as an implementation of the handler for this effect.
+Handlers can be implemented for specific contexts as well as for the general case.
+The author highlights that monads and monad transformers can express more concepts, but $Effects$ capture many useful use cases.
+Implementation of common effects and examples of their usage as well as DSL implementation in Idris is described in details in the paper.

+### Extensible effects

+The last in this chapter is an example of a library-based approach.
+Extensible effects \cite{ExtensibleEffects} is a library for the Haskell programming language.
+It is positioned as an alternative to monad transformers.
+The central concept of this library is a monad $Eff\ r$, where $r$ is a type parameter that represents an *open union* of individual effects, that are combined ($r$ stands for "requests").
+One of the main ideas behind the library is that effects come from communication between a client and an effect handler (authority), which is quite similar to the algebraic effect handlers approach.
+The implementation is described in detail in the paper together with the examples of implementation of different effects as a user code (meaning, it can be done outside of the library).
+The authors provide a detailed analysis of monad transformers and problems with their expressiveness.
+One of the highlights of differences from monad transformers is that effects of the same type can be combined and as opposed to monad transformers, no explicit lifting is needed, appropriate operations are found by types.
+Another difference is that the order of effects is chosen only when running a computation, not when defining the computation and in addition to that handled effects are subtracted from the type.
+The authors claim that their framework subsumes the Monad Transformers Library (MTL) in Haskell and allows to express computations, that are not possible with MTL.

+It is worth mentioning that algebraic effect handlers while having a good story of modularity suffer from performance problems (compared to monad transformers).
+As Wu and Schrijvers point out in \cite{FusionForFree}, modularity comes from the fact that syntax and semantics of effects are separated and so different handlers implementing different semantics can be provided for the same syntax tree.
+At the same time, "the construction and traversal of intermediate trees is rather costly".
+The work described in
+\cite{FusionForFree} attempts to address this problem by trying to fuse several handlers into a single one and thus improving the performance.

+There is also a follow up work on "Extensible effects" aimed at improving the algorithmic efficiency of the library and its simplification
+\cite{FreerMonads}.